Table of Contents

 To use PostgreSQL with SWIRL:

-• Modify the system PATH so that pg_config from the PostgreSQL distribution runs from the command line
+2. Modify the system PATH to ensure pg_config from the PostgreSQL distribution is accessible from the command line.

 pip install psycopg2